 The Morton L. Topfer Chair Mission is to contribute to the development of excellence in education and research in New York by establishing a world-class center in technology and financial management.

-To meet the Morton L. Topfer Chair challenge, inter-disciplinarity embedded in NYU Polytechnic School of Engineering’s engineering, management departments and talents will be sought and applied to respond to the opportunities and needs that the Chair was created for.
+To meet the Morton L. Topfer Chair challenge, inter-disciplinarity embedded in NYU Tandon School of Engineering’s engineering, management departments and talents will be sought and applied to respond to the opportunities and needs that the Chair was created for.